SYQEL/OBS-Launcher/README.md

    ```
    chmod a+x (yourscriptname)
    ```
-2. Right-click yoursyqelOBS.sh and select "Open with" and then "Other...".
+2. Right-click the syqelOBS.sh file and select "Open with" and then "Other...".
 3. Here you select the application you want the file to execute into, in this case it would be Terminal.
 To be able to select terminal you need to switch from "Recommended Applications" to "All